By Amelia Marceau - August 27, 2019

-Floods can occur at out of nowhere and water levels can rise drastically in a matter of hours.
-There was a national average of 5 days of high tide flooding that occurred within coastal communities in 2018-- this tied with the record which was set in 2015.
-Being able to warn employees of flash floods can have a drastic impact on employee safety.
-A sample alert (like the one below) ensures that businesses do their due diligence to keep employees safe.
+Flash floods can occur at short notice and water levels can rise quickly in a matter of minutes.
+With there being a real threat to life during this type of severe weather event, being able to warn employees of flash floods as they occur can have an impact on employee safety.
+A sample alert template (like the one below) helps keep employees safe.

-An average of 1300 tornadoes hit the United States each year.
+An average of 1,300 tornadoes hit the United States each year.
 Typically, people have 13 minutes to get to a safe place.
 Employees in areas with a high frequency of tornadoes need to be prepared in case of an emergency.
 With little notice, tornadoes can prove to be disastrous.
-Timely notifications can ensure employee safety throughout a tornado warning.
+Timely notifications can support employee safety throughout a tornado or other extreme wind event.

 It can be hard to predict and anticipate any form of severe weather.
-It can never hurt to be over prepared with pre-set alert templates that can be sent out in a snap.
+It can never hurt to be over prepared with pre-set alert templates that can be sent out with a few clicks of a mouse.
 Using an easy interface and reliable system can ensure that everything runs smoothly when it is needed most.
-Features like automatic weather notifications (as a FEMA Certified IPAWS Alert Origination Service Provider alerts are triggered by the National Weather Service), and a geotargeted notification can ensure employee communication and response through any storm or severe weather event.
+Features like automatic weather notifications and a geotargeted notifications can ensure effective employee communication and response through any storm or severe weather event.